CUBRID/cubrid-manual/en/admin/migration.rst

     Configure the new version of CUBRID by referring to configuration files of the existing database stored in the step 3, " **Store the existing CUBRID configuration files** ."
 For details on configuring new environment, see :doc:`/install` in "Getting Started."

 #.
 Load the new database
     Create a database by using the **cubrid createdb** utility and then load the data which had previously been unloaded into the new database by using the **cubrid loaddb** utility.
-For details on creating a database, see :ref:`creating-database` in "Administrator's Guide."
-For details on loading a database, see :ref:`load-db` .
+Please refer :ref:`creating-database` for creating a database and :ref:`load-db` for loading a database.

 #.
 Back up the new database